-Depreciation is charged so as to write off the cost of assets over their estimated useful lives, using the straight-line method, on the following bases:
+Depreciation is charged so as to write off the cost of assets over their estimated useful lives, using the straightline method, on the following bases:

-- Leasehold land and buildings
+- Leasehold land and buildings Remaining leasehold tenure

-- Renovation
+- Renovation 5 - 10 years

-- Transportation equipment

-- Tools and equipment

-- Furniture, fittings, and office equipment

-Remaining leasehold tenure

-5 - 10 years
+- Transportation equipment 5 - 10 years

-5 - 10 years 3 - 10 years
+- Tools and equipment 3 - 10 years

-1 - 10 years
+- Furniture, fittings, and office equipment 1 - 10 years

-2.13 Property, plant and equipment (Continued)

 For right-of-use assets for which ownership of the underlying asset is not transferred to the Group by the end of the lease term, depreciation is charged over the lease term, using the straight-line method.
-The lease periods are disclosed in Note 30.
+The lease periods are disclosed in Note 31.